Legislation and regulation

 - Terms and Conditions of Transmission Service (confirmation decision)

-- Terms and Conditions of Balancing 2.0 – unofficial English translation (document) (will be entered into force 1st of September 2020)
+- Terms and Conditions of Balancing 2.0 – unofficial English translation (document) (entered into force 1st of September 2020)

 - Terms and Conditions of Connection Service to the Transmission System (confirmation decision)